Cranial Cruciate Ligament Injury

 What are the success rates of TPLO and TTA?

-As a general rule, 9 out of 10 dogs become 90% normal after TPLO or TTA.
+As a general rule, over 90% of dogs return to normal activity after TPLO or TTA.
 This generally means that dogs are so normal that owners are unable to detect lameness at home.
 We expect dogs to return to unrestricted exercise without any requirement for ongoing medications.
 Performance dogs including sniffer dogs and military patrol dogs are expected to return to work after these surgeries.
 The success rates for TPLO and TTA are very similar.
 At Fitzpatrick Referrals we routinely use kinetic gait analysis by means of a force-plate on which the dog walks, to give us objective parameters on how a dog is actually walking both before and after surgeries.

 What are the potential problems or complications after cruciate ligament repair surgery?